Le Butcherettes: History

-They toured Europe with The Mars Volta and North America with Rodriguez-Lopez's new project Antemasque in 2014 and 2015.
+They toured Europe with The Mars Volta and North America with Rodríguez-López's new project Antemasque in 2014 and 2015.
 The record Cry Is for the Flies was released in America by Ipecac Recordings, and gained a further following with extensive touring with the Melvins.

-In June 2015 the band announced that their album A Raw Youth would be released September 18, 2015 and produced by Omar Rodriguez-Lopez; it has guest appearances from John Frusciante and Iggy Pop.
+In June 2015 the band announced that their album A Raw Youth would be released September 18, 2015 and produced by Omar Rodríguez-López; it has guest appearances from John Frusciante and Iggy Pop.

 Between August and September 2017, the band posted several photos on social media featuring the recording sessions for a new album, somewhere in Northern California.
 This was later confirmed to have taken place in Stinson Beach.
 The new album was expected to be released in October 2018, but was eventually released on February 1, 2019, titled bi/MENTAL.

 In 2018 the band appeared as a part of the Flaming Lips North America tour.
 Le Butcherettes also guested on the Adult Swim television series FishCenter Live.
 In 2019 the band played shows with L7 On a North American tour, as well as a show with Bikini Kill.
+In 2019, Le Butcherettes, along with Devil Makes Three, toured on Social Distortion's and Flogging Molly's fall tour.

+During the COVID-19 pandemic, Teri Gender Bender started sorting hard drives containing her early recordings.
+She then explained to the band her need to re-record many of these tracks as a solo artist, but assured them that Le Butcherettes was far from done.